Ernest Starling: The law of the heart

 The physiological discovery most often associated with Starling is the Law of the Heart.
 Occupying two years of his life (1910–1912) his investigations examined how the heart increased its output in response to more blood entering the organ, which increases the size of the chambers during filling.
 For this work he made use of the anaesthetized dog, in an experimental arrangement known as the heart-lung preparation.
 This played an important role in subsequent experiments, when he was not primarily interested in blood flow.

 Starling was unaware of previous work by a German physiologist, Otto Frank, using the isolated frog heart.
 Frank showed that the longer the heart-muscle fibres were stretched the stronger the contraction.
-He did this with no interest in the circulation as a whole, so his finding have to be taken in parallel with Starling's, so it became the Frank–Starling law.
+He did this with no interest in the circulation as a whole, so his findings have to be taken in parallel with Starling's, thus it became the Frank–Starling law.